frederic-perez/AmE-dictionary/data/idioms.md

 __it ain’t over till/until the fat lady sings__ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
 It is often used in reference to organized competitions, such as sporting events, political elections, or the like.
 __it figures__ :three: It makes sense; it is as I expected or might have guessed. _A: “Sally already broke up with that new boyfriend of hers.”
 B: “Yeah, it figures.
 The dude looked like a total creep!”_
 __it goes without saying__ It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
+__it takes a village__ _proverb_ Many people’s help or involvement is needed to achieve some goal.
+A shortening of the proverb, “It takes a village to raise a child.”
 __it takes two to tango__ :two::hammer:
 __it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it’s a dog’s life__ :dart::astonished: